LearnSocial Media

 Revenue

-The Bird is Freed (And Caged by Debt)
+The Bird is Freed (And Folded into an AI Company)

-Elon Musk famously didn't buy Twitter purely for profit; he bought it because he viewed it as critical infrastructure for "Human Civilization."
-Whether viewed as visionary or reckless, it resulted in the most dramatic corporate takeover in modern tech history.
-He immediately fired the executive suite, gutted the engineering and trust&safety staff, and renamed the iconic brand to a single letter: X.
+Elon Musk didn't buy Twitter for profit; he bought it because he saw it as critical infrastructure for "human civilization."
+Visionary or reckless, it became the most dramatic takeover in modern tech history.
+He fired the executive suite, gutted engineering and trust-and-safety, and renamed the iconic brand to a single letter: X. Then, in March 2025, he made the most telling move of all—he merged X into his AI startup, xAI, in an all-stock deal that valued X at $33 billion and the combined company at roughly $113 billion.
+The X (formerly Twitter) business model is no longer really a social-media model; it is an AI-data model with a social network attached.

 The Problem: The Advertising Dependency